 Download the "First Days Home with Baby" maternity guide on Inspira's website for a helpful guide to assist families that are bringing home a new baby.

-If you're pregnant and concerned about the coronavirus learn what the experts at Inspira Health Medical Centers are saying about pregnancy and COVID-19.
+If you're pregnant and concerned about the coronavirus learn what the providers at Inspira Health Medical Centers are saying about pregnancy and COVID-19.
 Watch this video below and then read Pregnancy and COVID-19, What You Need to Know.